mirisuzanne/miriamsuzanne/content/2012/08/30/fuck-the-muse.rst

 public: yes
-tags: [writing, art, process]
+tags: [writing, process]
 summary: |
+  The Boulder Writer's Workshop
-  A class on writing, creative process, and multimedia collaboration…
+  has invited me to teach a class on writing, creative process, and multimedia collaboration

 ***********************************